anilkk/ui-component-with-forge-ui/README.md

 ### Note

-1. Be careful while using Table cells as a column, same UI is also rendred on the mobile apps.
+1. ⚠️ Be careful while using Table cells as a column, same UI is also rendred on the mobile apps.

 # Image

-You don't have option to style image(example: width and height).
-It's good practice to pass correct image.
+You don't have the option to style image(example: width and height).
+It's good practice to pass formatted images with _right dimention_ and _style_.

 ![Image demo](https://images.unsplash.com/photo-1560969184-10fe8719e047?auto=format&fit=crop&w=1200&q=50)